Let it rest on men like him.

 - Noodle Implements: Kenneth Tobey made a couple of movies with Murphy, and once accepted Murphy's offer of a lift out to the remote location where they were shooting.
 Tobey was somewhat alarmed to discover that Murphy kept handcuffs, chains, guns, and a live rattlesnake in his car.

-- Noodle Incident: Information on how and why he was promoted to 2nd Lt. is surprisingly difficult to find.
+- Noodle Incident: Information on how and why he was promoted to 2nd Lt. is surprisingly difficult to find, although his unit suffered significant casualties and the Army’s standard procedure at the time generally boiled down to “promote the most experienced guy still standing.”

 - Promoted Fanboy: Gossip journalist David "Spec" McClure was fascinated by Murphy's military career and arranged to meet him when Murphy was filming his first supporting role in a film.
 The two became good friends, with McClure co-writing To Hell and Back, both the book and the movie script, and acting as an informal press agent for Murphy.
 Murphy's second wife, Pamela, was also something of an Promoted Fangirl.
 She had been trying to meet him ever since she saw him on the cover of Life magazine in the mid-forties, and finally succeeded in the early fifties.
 They dated steadily while the divorce from his first wife was finalized, married shortly thereafter, and despite some rough periods remained married until his death.